Tensor network simulation for the frustrated $J_1$-$J_2$ Ising model on the square lattice: conclusions

 \section{conclusions}

-In summary, we exploit the extensive tensor-network algorithms, to determine the phase diagram and analyze the critical properties of the classical $J_1$-$J_2$ model.
-For the cases under debate, we perform detailed simulations.
-Our numerical results clearly show that the phase transition between FM and PM phase is of Ising universal class when $g<1/2$.
-For the phase transition between striped and paramagnetic phase, the results from MC simulations\cite{22,24,23} and CVM\cite{26} state that the phase transition is of continuous type only when $g\gtrsim g^*$, $g^*\simeq 0.67$.
-Our calculation shows that if there is a upper limit $g^*$ for the first-order phase transition, it would be $g^*\simeq0.54$, corresponding to universal class of TCI type.
+In summary, we have exploited extensive tensor-network calculations to determine the phase diagram and analyze the critical properties of the classical the $J_1$-$J_2$ Ising model.
+For the cases under debate, we performed detailed simulations.
+Our numerical results clearly show that the phase transition between ferromagnetic and paramagnetic phases is of the Ising universality class when $g<\frac{1}{2}$.
+For the phase transition between the SAFM and paramagnetic phases, the results from MC simulations~\cite{22,24,23} and the CVM~\cite{26} indicate that the phase transition is of the continuous type only when $g\gtrsim g^*(\simeq 0.67)$.
+Our calculation shows that at least in the range of $g\gtrsim 0.54$, the phase transition is continuous, and $g^*\simeq 0.54$ corresponds to the universal class of TCI type.

-The TCI model usually describes the critical region around the tricritical point, at which the continuous Ising phase transition ends or one certain first-order phase transition starts.
-To this point, it is acceptable that the phase transition is of the first order in the parameter region $0.5<g\lesssim0.54$.
-Although the tensor network algorithms can touch the thermodynamic limit, higher precision is limited to the short-range entanglement near or at criticality in the perspective of the tensor RG flow\cite{TNR}.
-In the regime close to $g=1/2$ demonstrating the universality, there exist the sharp variations in physical quantities, which brings the great challenge for the numerical simulations.
-It is possible that many previous work to identify the phase transition as a first-order type in the range of $g<g^*$ with a relatively large $g^*$ is limited by the finite-size effect and simulation precision.
+The TCI model usually describes the critical region at the tricritical point, at which the continuous Ising phase transition ends.
+To this point, it could be that the phase transition is of first order in the parameter region $0.5<g\lesssim0.54$.
+Although tensor network simulations can reach the thermodynamic limit, higher precision is difficult to achieve due to the short-range entanglement near or at criticality in the perspective of the tensor RG flow~\cite{TNR}.
+In the regime close to $g=\frac{1}{2}$ demonstrating the criticality, there exist sharp variations in physical quantities, which make it a rather challenging case for the numerical simulations.

-However, there is another possibility that for all the cases of $g>1/2$, the phase transitions are all continuous. the TCI point refers to $g=0.5+\delta$ (where $\delta$ is a positive infinitesimal), the model evolved continuously from this point to the two decoupled Ising models with $c=1$.
-Subjected to the kept dimension $D$ and subsequent lack of precision, our simulations become unstable\cite{Ueno} in the very close neighbourhood of $g=0.5$, giving rise to the absence of the convincing conclusion.
-The exploration for the stability and convergence with larger $D$ is ongoing.
+Nevertheless, there is another possibility that for all the cases with $g>\frac{1}{2}$, the phase transitions are all continuous.
+It is generally believed that there is no phase transition at $g=0.5$~\cite{4, 6, 9, 14, 15, 19, huyi}.
+From $g=0.5$ the model might evolve continuously to two decoupled Ising models ($g\rightarrow \infty$) with $c=1$.
+Due to the limited bond dimension $D$ and subsequent lack of precision, our simulations become unstable~\cite{Ueno} in the close neighborhood of $g=0.5$, giving rise to the absence of a convincing conclusion.
+The exploration for the stability and convergence with larger bond dimension is ongoing.